awalterschulze/goderive/Readme.md

 The `deriveKeys` function returns a map's keys as a slice.

+## Sort

+This feature requires Go 1.8

+The `deriveSort` function is useful for deterministically ranging over maps when used with `deriveKeys`.

+`deriveSort` supports only the types that `deriveCompare` supports, since it uses it for sorting.

 ## Sorted

 This feature requires Go 1.8

-The `deriveSorted` function is useful for deterministically ranging over maps when used with `deriveKeys`.
-`deriveSorted` sacrifices efficiency for immutability by creating a copy of its input.
+`deriveSorted` is like `deriveSort`, but sacrifices efficiency for immutability by creating a copy of its input.

-`deriveSorted` supports only the types that `deriveCompare` supports, since it uses it for sorting.

 ## Fmap